mandarpriya/Portfolio_Tidy_Quant/README.md

 # Portfolio_Tidy_Quant
 # Creating Different Portfolio Models
-# Trying to create and replicate the  Portfolios based on the philosophy/investments of Investors who have accomplished unexpected returns in theor investments over the period of time.
+#  replicate the  Portfolios based on the philosophy/investments of Investors who have accomplished vry high returns in their investments over the period of time and are idolized as Gurus of Investments.
-For instance Ray Dalio, Michael Burry, Harry BRowne, Paulson, Warren- Buffet... and the list continues.
+ Ray Dalio, Michael Burry, Harry BRowne, Paulson, Warren- Buffet... and the list continues.